In January, I started a new “segment” on the blog called Screw It, I’m Eating Tater Tots.

-So I told them I would take it over once the hosting lapsed with the assumption being that they would handle it on their end when the time came.
-The hosting was to end in January and so occasionally I would send emails to both of the above with gentle reminders that HEY, OUR WEBSITE SUCKS, LET’S DO SOMETHING ABOUT IT, REMEMBER?
+So I informed them I’d start the blog after the hosting expired, with the understanding that they’d handle it on their end when the time came.
+The hosting was set to end in January, so I would send emails to both the minister and the secretary with gentle reminders of this date.

 Do you want to guess what it is now?

 Our church’s website URL led to porn.